Foster Parent Rights and the Appeal Process in Washington State

 The Formal Appeal Process

-If DCYF denies your application for a foster care license, places conditions on your license, or suspends or revokes an existing license, you have the right to a formal administrative hearing under Washington's Administrative Procedure Act (RCW 34.05).
+If DCYF denies your application for a foster care license, places conditions on your license, or suspends or revokes an existing license, follow the written notice's instructions for requesting any administrative hearing or review.

 Step 1: Written notice.
-DCYF must provide you with written notice of any adverse licensing action, including the specific basis for the action and your right to appeal.
+Read the written notice of any adverse licensing action for the specific basis for the action and the instructions and deadline for requesting review.

-Step 3: Administrative Law Judge hearing.
-Your case is heard by an Administrative Law Judge (ALJ) at the Washington Office of Administrative Hearings, not by DCYF staff.
-The ALJ is independent.
-You may represent yourself, but for license denial or revocation cases — which can have long-term consequences if you plan to re-apply or pursue foster-to-adopt — consulting with an attorney who practices in child welfare or administrative law is worth the cost.
+Step 3: Review or hearing.
+The written notice will explain whether the matter proceeds to an administrative hearing and how to participate.
+You may represent yourself, but for license denial or revocation cases — which can have long-term consequences if you plan to re-apply or pursue foster-to-adopt — consulting with an attorney who practices in child welfare or administrative law is worth considering.

 Background check findings.
 If the adverse action is based on your background check — a prior conviction, a child abuse registry finding, or an out-of-state registry entry — the appeal process includes the "character, suitability, and competence" assessment under WAC 110-04.
 This is a separate process from the standard licensing appeal.
 Not all criminal history is an automatic bar — Washington distinguishes between absolute disqualifying offenses (including felony convictions for child abuse or neglect, crimes of violence such as rape or homicide) and those where a variance may be possible.